 Generally only authors who are new to the system will need to register a new PIN.
 We strongly recommend against registering multiple PINs.
 If you use the update function of the PIN wizard you may set up a Login alias.
 You may use this to log in instead of your PIN.
 You may also change your password as you like.
 However, when you submit a paper you will still need the PIN.

 Authors are encouraged to submit high quality, high resolution color photographs and illustrations when appropriate.
 The magazine is printed in full color and there is no additional cost to authors for the use of color.
 Copyright information and photo credit information must be provided for all photographs used in any IEEE publications.

-This charge is $250 per page for each page over the first eight based and is a prerequisite for publication.
+This charge is $250 per page for each page over the first nine based, and with a maximum 7 extra pages, and is a prerequisite for publication.
 Note that the editor-in-chief can exercise some limited discretion in this regard.
-Aim for 6000 words of text and a short bibliography of less than 20 references.
+Aim for text under 4500 words and a short bibliography of less than 20 references.
 Do not skimp on images, they are key to the magazine style.

 Articles in the magazine, unlike the transactions, do not have an abstract.
 However, we do need an abstract as part of the metadata on IEEE Xplore, so we will use the abstract you provide or the first paragraph of the article.
 This is what you see on the summary page for your article in Xplore.

 IEEE policy retains substantial rights for authors to post on their personal sites and their institutions' servers, but only the accepted versions of their papers, not the published versions as might be downloaded from IEEE Xplore.
 Click here for details on the policy.
 See also the details of IEEE policy on the SHERPA RoMEO site where you can compare IEEE's policy with that of many other publishers.